raikens1/mutation_rate/analysis/readme.md

 ## To Do

 - [ ] update rMarkdown files in workflows so that they run in this repo
-- [ ] organize data subdirectory and populate the readme
+- [ ] populate the readme in the data subdirectory

 ## Contents